 Further the report presents findings of case study research exploring the dynamics of participation and engagement of citizens within the Global Agenda, it presents the case for community-driven indicators and community-based monitoring systems, explores individuals attitudes towards data ownership and sharing, motivates for citizen-centric data valorization in social indicators, and highlights the role of community-based organizations for brokering and intermediating the participation of vulnerable and marginalized groups in social indicators.

-The report presents a policy-relevant digest of the findings from the research undertaken within the Small Data Lab at UNU-CS.
+The report presents a policy-relevant digest of the findings from the research undertaken within the Small Data Lab at UNU Institute in Macau.
 It contributes towards the SDG17 imperatives of strengthening partnerships for the SDGs by ensuring the meaningful participation of citizens and the community-level actors within the SDG program.

 The report will be presented during the “It takes a village to leave no one behind: Emerging best practices in community-based data collection” session at the UN World Data Forum on 22 October 2018 in Dubai, United Arab Emirates.
-The session is co-organized by Development Initiatives and UNU-CS.
-UNU-CS Research Fellow, Ignacio Marcovecchio, will take part as one of the panelists during the session.
+The session is co-organized by Development Initiatives and UNU Institute in Macau.
+UNU Institute in Macau Research Fellow, Ignacio Marcovecchio, will take part as one of the panelists during the session.